lukamilenkovic25/SQL-Power-BI-Business-Revenue-Analysis/README.md

 ---

 ## About Me
-I am a Junior Data Analyst with a strong focus on Power BI, DAX, and business-oriented analytics.
-My work emphasizes clean data preparation, optimized data modeling, KPI development, and transforming raw data into actionable insights that support decision-making.
+I am a Data Analyst with a strong focus on SQL and Power BI, specializing in business‑oriented analytics and decision support.
+My work emphasizes clean data preparation, robust data modeling, and KPI development, transforming raw and often inconsistent data into clear, actionable insights.
+I enjoy working end‑to‑end — from data cleaning and analytical SQL logic to well‑structured Power BI dashboards designed for management and business users.

 ---